Vasilije Adžić: Juventus

+Sassuolo

+On 3 August 2026, he was loaned out to Sassuolo for €0.5M with option to buy for €12M and a €13.7 redemption clause.
+On 13 September, he decided a home match against Juventus themselves, scoring in stoppage time to make it 3–2.

 International career

 Adžić has represented Montenegro at numerous youth international levels.
 He received his first call-up by Robert Prosinečki to the senior Montenegro national team for the UEFA Nations League matches against Iceland and Wales in September 2024 but missed both matches due to an injury.
 On 10 June 2025, alongside Andrija Bulatović, Adžić debuted and scored his first goal for the Montenegro senior squad in a 2–2 home friendly draw against Armenia.

 Style of play

-A highly versatile player, standing at 1.87 m, Adžić began his career as an attacking midfielder or left winger.
-On occasion, he has been deployed as a striker, and he can also operate as a central midfielder.
-A right-footed player combining physical strength with speed and technical ability, he is proficient in aerial play.
-He is also efficient in shooting, where he is noted for his creativity and accuracy, from both long range and in set pieces.
+Regarded as a highly versatile player, standing at 1.87 m, Adžić began his career as an attacking midfielder or left- winger.
+On occasion, he has also been played at striker, and he can also operate as a central midfielder.
+Adžić is a right-footed player who combines his physical strength with speed and technical ability, and is proficient in aerial play.
+He is also effective when shooting, where he is noted for his creativity and accuracy from both long range and in set pieces.

 Owing to his qualities, Adžić has been compared to Kevin De Bruyne and Steven Gerrard, while being inspired by Lionel Messi.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the most talented footballers born in 2006 worldwide.
 To the journalists present who had asked him who his source of inspiration was while at the Juventus training camp in 2024, he answered: "I am Adžić."